 For your better understanding, I’m going to use an example of a departmental store dataset that contains three columns.
 They are Customer ID, Customer Name, and Sales.

-1. Use of Transpose Command to Rearrange Data
+1. Using Transpose Command to Rearrange Data in Excel

 We can use Transpose Command to Rearrange Data.
 Suppose we have the following sample dataset.